law-w00d/code_tests/README.md

 The command line output will display a basic summary of each test, whether it passed or failed, the expected value, and the actual return value.

+## Recent changes:
+Implemented a basic clock timer to time functions, displayed in milliseconds.

+The code for this needs to be refactored - currently it is just a proof of concept.

 ## Limitations:
 I was experimenting with a more universal "test_function" function that can operate on a function with any return type, which would be passed a variable agrument list.